 Report a Patch Blackberry Removal: good project, they’ve identified spots and sprayed patches - would be good to continue, but it would have to be in Coordinators own time, as there are no funds to get contractors to do it.

 Valley Ponds is continuing, with revegetation going on.

+2b.
+Group Plans and Feedback

-Group representatives will briefly discuss the highlights over the year and their plans for the future.
+Group representatives briefly discussed the highlights over the year and their plans for the future.

-Ian, from Aranda: Received two awards, one of them the sustainable cities commendation; held a forum this year with a number of speaker focusing not just on the next five years of Friends of Aranda, but on the next thirty years and what goals they want to achieve; other than that, business as usual, continuing with ongoing erosion control and weed control.
+Friends of Aranda Bushland, Ian: Received two awards, one of them the Sustainable Cities commendation; held a forum this year with a number of speaker focusing not just on the next five years of Friends of Aranda, but on the next thirty years and what goals they want to achieve; other than that, business as usual, continuing with ongoing erosion control and weed control.
+Jim: mentioned mapping out the rabbit burrows & cutting out rogue wattles in the bushland area.
+Jean: added that Native Plants Society has a reloading of plant list and photos on Living Australia Atlas.

-Harry, from Holt: Planted 200 Lamandras (sp?) in the park, doorknocked and received 180 signatures on a petition regarding signage in around the park, emailed to Shane Rattenbury.
+Holt Community Park Carers, Harry: Planted 200 Lomandras in the park, doorknocked and received 180 signatures on a petition regarding signage in around the park, emailed to Shane Rattenbury.

-Kathy, from Mulligans: Held a bettong information evening in July, ‘scientists in the sanctuary’; business as usual is assisting in wildflower walks, running a number of trials as Forde and Bonner is a relatively new area; plans for the future are assisting in erosion control and rabbit/pest identification as it affects bettong reintroduction.
+Friends of Mulligans Flat, Kathy: Held a Bettong information evening in July, ‘scientists in the sanctuary’; business as usual is assisting in wildflower walks, running a number of trials as Forde and Bonner is a relatively new area; plans for the future are assisting in erosion control and rabbit/pest identification as it affects bettong reintroduction.

-Jim, from Aranda: adds onto Ian’s talk by mentioning mapping out the rabbit burrows & cutting out rogue wattles in the bushland area.

-Sarah, Mt Painter: approached by Spicers and offered a grant which was then used to put 60 corra (sp?) logs + volunteers to place them; Landcare Australia also granted funds for signage around Mt Painter; business as usual next year – weeding, planting, monitoring plants, maintenance, erosion control, corporate plantings and a joint work party with Aranda.
+Friends of Mt Painter, Sarah: approached by Spicers and offered a grant which was then used to put 60 coir logs + volunteers to place them; Landcare Australia also granted funds for signage around Mt Painter; business as usual next year – weeding, planting, monitoring plants, maintenance, erosion control, corporate plantings and a joint work party with Aranda.

-Pam, from Jarramelee (formerly Dunlop): changed name back to Jarrramilee Park Carers, only 6 members currently in group.
+Jarramlee Park Landcare (Formerly Dunlop Environment Volunteers), Pam: changed name back to Jarrramlee Park Landcare, only 6 members currently in group.
 Damon spoke to TAMS and 6 eucalypt trees were planted near the pond.
 Sent article in to Scribbly Gum Magazine; and business as usual – maintenance, rubbish clean up, weed control.

-Rosemary, Mt Rogers: With GCG’s help they have had lovegrass, needlegrass and serrated tussock sprayed.
+Mt Rogers Landcare Group, Rosemary: With GCG’s help they have had lovegrass, Chilean needlegrass and serrated tussock sprayed.
 Had a hazard reduction burn in April, no damage evident.
-Looking towards the future – keeping an eye on woody weeds, spot spraying weeds (serrated tussock, lovegrass & needlegrass); holding two working bees a month and strengthen connections between groups and each other.
+Looking towards the future – keeping an eye on woody weeds, spot spraying weeds (serrated tussock, lovegrass & Chilean needlegrass); holding two working bees a month and strengthen connections between groups and each other.

-John, from fotpin: Highlights – brochure printed for group; Greening Australia planting; woodland revegetation project going along well.
+Friends of the Pinnacle, John: Highlights – brochure printed for group; Greening Australia planting; woodland revegetation project going along well.
 Plans are business as usual – weeding, revegetation programs; ‘complimentary plantings’ – understory of trees eg shrubs and ground cover; replacing the woody weeds Monday the 7th; still want signage around the pinnacle.

-Jean, Aranda: added that Native Plants Society has a reloading of plant list and photos on Living Australia Atlas.

-Denise, Giralang: requested minister to have a look at the area (creek has silted) to encourage dredging.
+Giralang Pond Landcare Group, Denise: requested minister to have a look at the area (creek has silted) to encourage dredging.
 Minister came with TAMS – as a result the weir has barricades, lights & flood signs.
 Bad results, the rain has built up debris on the north side because of these additions.
 Mowing an ongoing problem affecting past problems.
-Has found a patch of blue devils, 2m wide, about 6 plants in total; planted 50 casurina eucalypts west side of the north end of creek, lots of blackberries present.
+Has found a patch of blue devils, 2m wide, about 6 plants in total; planted 50 casuarinas and eucalypts west side of the north end of creek, lots of blackberries present.